 PhD in Design Management

-Tiffany arrived at Strathclyde in 2013 to study a PhD in Design Management.
+Tiffany arrived at Strathclyde to study a PhD in Design Management.
 Find out more about her research and her thoughts on life at Strathclyde.

 Tell us a little about your background prior to coming to study with DMEM: